andrew030987/Test_Metric_Conversions/README.md

 2. Download ChromeDriver: https://sites.google.com/a/chromium.org/chromedriver/downloads.
 Make sure you download the correct version for your browser.
 Create a new directory      called "chromedriver" on disk C: and unpack downloaded chromedriver.exe file to this directory (C:\chromedriver).
 Add C:\chromedriver dir to your PATH system variable.
 You may check how to do it for different Windows versions here: https://www.computerhope.com/issues/ch000549.htm.

-3. Installing Python libraries:

-You may create a separate virtual environment for this step but it is not a requirement.
+3. Installing Python libraries (You may create a separate virtual environment for this step.):

    Open cmd terminal:

    Type: "pip install selenium" and press enter.
 This will install selenium library.

    Type: "pip install pytest" and press enter.
 This will install pytest library.

-To start execution of tests type "pytest -v -rA test_task_3.py" from project directory and press enter in terminal.
+4. To start execution of tests type "pytest -v -rA test_task_3.py" from project directory and press enter in terminal.
 It is recommended to close all other programs and browsers  on your computer before executing the test suite.